Birds' Head Haggadah: Interpretations

-Carol Zemel postulates that the birds' heads affixed to Jewish men and women going about their Passover preparations are a tongue-in-cheek allusion to the animal-head gods worshipped by the ancient Egyptians.
+Carol Zemel said that the birds' heads affixed to Jewish men and women going about their Passover preparations are a tongue-in-cheek allusion to the animal-head gods worshipped by the ancient Egyptians.
 This connection elevates the spiritual importance of the Jews' work.

-Ruth Malinkoff, in her 1999 book Antisemitic Hate Signs in Hebrew: Illuminated Manuscripts from Medieval Germany, asserts that the appendage of pigs' ears to some Jewish characters clues the reader to the fact that these are antisemitic caricatures instigated by Christian artists.
+Ruth Malinkoff, in her 1999 book Antisemitic Hate Signs in Hebrew: Illuminated Manuscripts from Medieval Germany, said that the appendage of pigs' ears to some Jewish characters clues the reader to the fact that these are antisemitic caricatures instigated by Christian artists.
 Jewish artists, who were more familiar with the Hebrew text, did the design and copying, and the manuscript was commissioned by Jews as well, but Christian antisemitism heavily influenced the illustrations.
 This expressed itself in the "stereotypical long noses" and "large eyes", the pigs' ears, and the conical hat worn by many Jewish figures.
 The fact that the birds' heads themselves are those of birds of prey – which are ritually impure according to Jewish law – also point to the antisemitic undertones of the manuscript, according to Malinkoff.

-However, Meyer Schapiro believes the artists were Jewish, trained in the contemporary Gothic idiom, and confident in their style, but "not in the forefront" of contemporary artists; the manuscript "now so exceptional, was in its day a piece of local everyday art".
+Meyer Schapiro said the artists were Jewish, trained in the contemporary Gothic idiom, and confident in their style, and "not in the forefront" of contemporary artists; the manuscript "now so exceptional, was in its day a piece of local everyday art".
 Epstein also challenges Malinkoff's assertion that an antisemitic manuscript would be accepted by its Jewish patrons.
-He notes:
+He said:

 Instead, it makes more sense to assume that the griffins' heads were the specific choice of the patrons.
 Far from being anti-Jewish caricatures, the griffin-headed figures in the Birds' Head Haggadah are dignified portrayals of Jews, full of character and personality.
 All are going seriously about their business or are posed with stateliness and monumentality in spite of the singular strangeness of their heads.